clarkfitzg/sta141c-winter19/README.md

 1. Identify when and where programs are slow, and what options are available to speed them up
 2. Critically evaluate new data technologies, and understand them in the context of existing technologies

-We'll introduce and use the following concepts:
+We'll introduce and use the following concepts at a high level:

 2. Remote and cluster computers
 1. Parallel programming